snowdrop/k8s-infra/README.md

 # Instructions to install OpenShift and Cloud Native Features

-This project details the prerequisites and steps necessary to convert a machine / environment into a Cloud Development Platform using using Linux Container as a foundation and OpenShift as the orchestration and management platform of the those containers.
+This project details the prerequisites and steps necessary to convert a machine / environment into a Cloud Development Platform using Linux Container as a foundation and OpenShift as the orchestration and management platform of those containers.

 The documentation has been designed around the following topics